Best Laptop for Architecture

 Storage (SSD, HDD, and External drives) – The best architecture laptop has a solid-state drive (SSD) with at least 256 GBs of storage, instead of the traditional spinning HDDs (hard disk drives).
 The HDDs are heavier and have a slower boot-up speed.
 SSDs are also quieter and more reliable than conventional HDDs.
 Most professional architects like to work with a 512 GB + SSD or even a dual drive with 256 GB SSD and 1 TB HDD to improve speed and performance.

-Display – An ideal display for architects has a large, clear, full HD display that reproduces colours and contrasts correctly, with enough screen real estate to open windows side-by-side and multitask efficiently.
+Display – An ideal display for architects has a large, clear, full HD display that reproduces colors and contrasts correctly, with enough screen real estate to open windows side-by-side and multitask efficiently.
 Most design professionals favor 17” screens, though they are a little less portable.

 Graphics – No cutting corners here, I’m afraid.
 For architects, an elite, dedicated graphics card is absolutely necessary.
 A dedicated GPU is a separate graphics card with its own RAM, whereas an integrated GPU is powered by the processor and isn’t as formidable.
 Look for workstations with the latest versions of graphics cards like NVIDIA or AMD.